-This chapter describes the installation process and the use of the Application Service Manager configuration tools.
+The installation process and the use of the Application Service Manager configuration tools are described.

 Using the Application Service Manager MMC snap-ins

 Snap-ins are the individual management components loaded into the MMC as tools to help you perform administration tasks.
 These Application Service Manager snap-ins are available for the MMC: